article shows new pricing, options, and other misc info specific

-The 5th generation (mark5/mk5/mkv) VW Jetta TDI is the biggest, safest, and most powerful Jetta TDI that VW has offered.
+The 5th generation (mark5/mk5/mkv) VW Jetta TDI was the biggest, safest, and most powerful Jetta TDI that VW has offered (until the mk6).
 If you consider the Jetta Cup edition it's also the best handling out of the box.
 However, the additional weight and features raised the price and decreased fuel economy compared to earlier Jetta.
-The 2009-10 Jetta TDI was slightly decontented compared to the earlier 2005.5-2006 Jetta TDI due to foreign exchange rates, manufacturer profitability, and marketing goals but it has more features than the new body style Jetta for 2011 and newer. (see 1000q: 2011 VW Jetta TDI buying guide for a detailed pictorial list of the differences).
-Many call the body style shown here called the a5. a5 means it's the 5th generation of the "group a" car, the Jetta or Golf.
-The new 2011 VW Jetta TDI is the a6 body.
+The 2009-10 Jetta TDI was slightly decontented compared to the earlier 2005.5-2006 Jetta TDI due to foreign exchange rates, manufacturer profitability, and marketing goals but it had more features than the new body style Jetta for 2011 and newer. (see 1000q: 2011+ VW Jetta TDI buying guide for a detailed pictorial list of the differences).
+Many call the body style shown here called the A5.
+A5 means it's the 5th generation of the "group a" car, the Jetta or Golf.
+The new 2011 VW Jetta TDI is the A6 chassis.

 The car pictured above is a demo- Loyal Edition 2009 VW Jetta TDI.
 More about this special edition below.

 For the Golf, see 1000q: 2010 Golf TDI buyer's checklist.
 For the Audi A3 TDI, see 1000q: 2010 Audi A3 TDI buying checklist, reviews, and FAQ.